weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 ## Connect to Weaviate

 You can connect to your instance of Weaviate using the Weaviate client as shown below.
-If this creates an instance of client, you should be ready to go.
+If this creates an instance of the client, you should be ready to go.
+(If you are using `curl`, you can skip this step.)

 import ConnectToWeaviateNoKey from '/_includes/code/quickstart.autoschema.connect.nokey.mdx'